IAreKyleW00t/verified-bot-commit/README.md

    npm install
    ```

-3. 🏗️ Format, lint, and package your code changes.
+3. 🏗️ Format, lint, test, and package your code changes.

    ```sh
    npm run all